 The simplistic way in which the young boy answers the questions of his two visitors in 'Bleak House' reveals how he does not think his life style is out of the ordinary; "'We are locked in.
-Mrs Blinder's got the key!'".
+Mrs Blinder's got the key!"".
 Furthermore, the boy seems to have accepted his responsibilities, despite being not much more than an infant.
 The repetition of 'walk[ed] up and down' unearths the monotonous pattern of his life.
 In 'A Change of Climate', a similar attitude of those in poverty is highlighted.
 The girls sit 'knitting and gossiping at the back'.
 This description could be about any group of girls, thus underlining how poverty seems to have been normalised in their community.
 In addition, the statement, 'There was, rather, a malnourishment that bred lethargy' unearths how the whole community is blanketed by 'malnourishment' and is a constant feature in their lives, which has to be accepted.
 Both 'Bleak House' and 'A Change of Climate' depict poverty as something that, for those who know it, and live with it, must be accepted, for it is so powerful, that there is nothing else that can be done.

 As seen in 'A Change of Climate', as well as 'Bleak House', poverty and destitution are distanced from the reader, making what they read seem all the more alien.
 The narrators in both passages are not a part of the group in poverty, and are instead shown to be either shocked or repulsed by the events which take place.
-In 'Bleak House', the extreme lexical choice 'heavy', used when describing the baby that the boy is holding, refers to the 'burden' that the boy has to carry in his life, which evokes our sympathies for his desperate plight.
-Additionally, the repetition of 'womanly sort' highlights the surprise the visitors felt at seeing the young girl (Charley).
-It seems as though they cannot comprehend what they are seeing, and this idea is emphasised by the repetition of one exclamatory phrase "look at this!".
-The adverb 'strangely' in 'sat so strangely in the childish figure' also aids to portray the alien encounter that the visitors had.
+In 'Bleak House', the extreme lexical choice 'heavy', used when describing the baby that the boy is holding, refers to the 'burden' that the boy Comment [A1]: The candidate indicates that both passages include poor people and onlookers and that this feature will be a focus of the answer.